Mackenzie Fierceton

 Fierceton came to international attention when she became embroiled in a scandal over how she characterized her background in her university and Rhodes Scholarship applications.
-Coverage of the case provoked debate around the different definitions of first-generation used in higher education and whether Fierceton as a foster care leaver estranged from her parents qualified or not, and whether universities exploited the narratives of first-generation students as "poverty porn".
+Coverage of the case provoked debate around the different definitions of first-generation used in higher education and whether Fierceton as a foster care leaver estranged from her parents qualified or not, and whether universities exploited the narratives of first-generation students.

 Early life

 Fierceton was born August 9, 1997, by the name Mackenzie Terrell, in Danbury, Connecticut, to Carrie Morrison, a physician who would later head the breast imaging department at St. Luke's Hospital in Chesterfield, where the couple lived.
 Her father, Billy Terrell, had been an actor in soap operas.
 Fierceton ceased to have a relationship with her biological father after her parents divorced in the early 2000s and Morrison was granted custody.
 Afterwards, Morrison changed her daughter's last name to her own.

 Fierceton attended Whitfield, an exclusive private school in Creve Coeur, where annual tuition was almost $30,000.
 She achieved high grades and was active in student government, volunteering, and varsity sports.
 After she entered foster care, she received a scholarship to complete her studies at Whitfield.